chrissnell/tnc-server/README.md

 # tnc-server

 tnc-server is a multiplexing network server for KISS-enabled Amateur Radio packet terminal node controllers (TNCs).
 It provides a way to share a TNC amongst multiple read/write, read-only, and write-only clients.   tnc-server attaches to a serial port and sends all received KISS messages to all connected network clients.
-The clients talk to tnc-server over TCP and can run locally (on the same machine that's attached to the TNC) or remote (across the Internet).
+The clients talk to tnc-server over TCP and can run locally (on the same machine that's attached to the TNC) or remotely (across the Internet).

+tnc-server is designed to allow many simultaneous client connections.
+An example use case might be an Emergency Operations Center (EOC) that had multiple APR

 tnc-server is written in the [Go Programming Language](http://golang.org/)